 By default, incoming phone and FaceTime calls appear as a compact banner at the top of the screen of your unlocked iPhone.
 It doesn’t take up the whole screen.

 However, if you or someone with access to your iPhone switched it back to a full-screen interface, then you can easily revert to the default, compact style.
 In this tutorial, we’ll show you how.

 About compact calls

-In iOS and iPadOS 14, an incoming call no longer interrupts what you’re currently doing by taking up the entire screen.
-This used to be one the most common complaints because there’s nothing worse than a fullscreen phone call interface totally disrupting your experience.
+With iOS 14 and later, an incoming call no longer interrupts what you’re currently doing by taking up the entire screen.
+This used to be one of the most common complaints because there’s nothing worse than a fullscreen phone call interface totally disrupting your experience.

 - Cellular phone calls

 - Third-party VoIP calls